dimovelev/metrics-sampler/README.md

 -----------------
 * Java Management Extensions (JMX) - queries object names and attributes from a remote JMX server.
 The reader caches all meta-data until a reconnect.
 The name of the metrics consist of the canonicalized object name + '#' + attribute name.
 * JDBC - sequentially execute a list of SQL queries and interpret the returned rows as metrics.
 The reader currently does not reuse the data-base connection between samplings.
 Queries must return either two or three columns - the first one is the metric's name and the second one is its value.
 The optional third one is a timestamp (in milliseconds since epoch start).
-* mod_qos - parses the output of the mod_qos status page (with option ?auto) and exposes the values in a more usable format.
+* apache-status - parses the output of the apache and mod_qos status page (with option ?auto) and exposes the values in a more usable format.
 The reader uses non-persistent HTTP connection and queries both metadata and data when opened.

 Supported Selectors
 -------------------